libra/website/docs/libra-protocol.md

 The Libra Blockchain is maintained by a distributed network of [validator nodes](reference/glossary.md#validator-node), also known as validators.
 The validators collectively follow a [consensus protocol](reference/glossary.md#consensus-protocol) to agree on a total ordering of transactions in the blockchain.

-The Libra testnet is a demonstration of an early prototype of the Libra Blockchain software (Libra Core).
+The Libra testnet is a demonstration of an early prototype of the Libra Blockchain software — Libra Core.

 ## Transactions and States

 At the heart of the Libra protocol are two fundamental concepts &mdash; transactions and states.
-At any point in time, the blockchain has a "state".
+At any point in time, the blockchain has a “state.”
 The state (or ledger state) represents the current snapshot of data on the chain.
 Executing a transaction changes the state of the blockchain.

 ![Figure 1.1 A transaction changes state.](assets/illustrations/transactions.svg)
 <small class="figure">Figure 1.1 Transactions change state.</small>